What if I need special accommodations?

 Do I need a parking permit at University Apartments?

 Yes, if you intend to park in one of the parking lots you will need an ISU parking decal.
+If you would like access to parking in the UA’s and on campus you want to get a general parking pass, but if it is only to park in the UA lots you can purchase a remote lot pass.
 There is very limited space to park on the street.
 ISU Public Safety patrols the parking lots at University Apartments.
-It is recommended that you get a free Visitor Parking Pass from Public Safety if you are going to have overnight or weekend guests.

 Do I qualify for a three-bedroom apartment at University Apartments?